How to Host a Hanukkah Party: An Easy Guide

 This is a holiday twist on the party favorite, pin the tail on the donkey.
 Get a large picture of a menorah or craft one out of construction paper to display on an empty wall.
 Next, guests will take turns pinning a paper candle to the menorah in the proper place.
 Don’t forget to blindfold the player and spin them around!

-Step 6: Gifts
+Step 6: Decide on Gifts

 Hanukkah is a gift-giving occasion, but buying presents for each person can be difficult if you’re celebrating with a large group.
 Opt for a small goodie bag with a dreidel and chocolate gelt for everyone to bring home.
 You can also have guests bring a gift for more of a traditional ‘grab bag’ style gift swap.

-Step 7: Lighting the Menorah
+Step 7: Light the Menorah

 If your party falls during one of the eight nights of Hanukkah, set a timer for sundown and light the candle with all of your guests.
 Hanukkah candles should be lit from right to left, each one being lit by the shamash.
 Traditionally, a blessing is said during the lighting of each night.
 The menorah symbolizes the one-day supply of oil that miraculously lasted for eight days and nights, so this step is the most important, and what the entire holiday is centered around.

-Step 8: Thank You Notes
+Step 8: Send Thank You Notes

 Once the party is over, send guests a thank you note for attending, especially if they brought a dish or gift.
 This will be the finishing touch to this year’s Hanullah celebration.